 Research and Presentation Grants

 Purpose: The Graduate Student Research and Presentation Grant Program is supported by the Office of Graduate and Professional Studies and by funds provided by The Texas A&M Association of Former Students.
 The purpose of the program is to support graduate student research or travel to make presentations or conduct research by reimbursing students for some of the eligible expenses incurred.
-Travel expenses are allowed on research grants if absolutely required in order to complete the research.

 >>Grant Recipient Reimbursement Form